 What is Flat Feet?

 Flat feet is exactly what it sounds like.
 It’s a postural problem where the arches of the feet are non-existent, resulting in the entire sole of the foot being flat with the ground.
 It is estimated that 20-30% of the population suffers from either one (unilateral) or both (bilateral).
 That’s a lot of people, so don’t feel bad!

 Having an arch in the foot provides a springiness and elasticity between your forefoot and hind foot.
 This helps distribute the weight put upon it.
 With flat feet, there is pain radiating up from the foot to the calves, thighs and back since there is no arch.
 End result is a lot of misery.
 It is entirely possible to have flat feet and not experience any pain.
 For those lucky ones, they can just go about life as is.
 I’ve had foot problems since l was a child.
 While in primary school, I was playing with my friends.
 As l was going down the slide, my left leg got caught in one of the side rail opening (in those days, there were side rail openings) and l went down.
 Needless to say, l’ve forever had hip problems.
 Combine that with the flat feet, and l find it hard to wear “fashionable” shoes like high heels and certainly not for a long time.

 *This post contains affiliate links.
-If you buy anything via these links, we will make a small commission and we thank you for that*
+If you buy anything via these links, we will make a small commission*

 What causes flat feet?

 - Family History of flat feet.
 Sometimes, you’re just screwed in life :-)